medusajs/medusa/docs/content/advanced/backend/payment/how-to-create-payment-provider.md

 You can also use the constructor to initialize your integration with the third-party provider.
 For example, if you use a client to connect to the third-party provider’s APIs, you can initialize it in the constructor and use it in other methods in the service.

-Additionally, if you’re creating your Payment Provider as an external plugin to be installed on any Medusa server and you want to access the options added for the plugin, you can access it in the constructor.
+Additionally, if you’re creating your Payment Provider as an external plugin to be installed on any Medusa backend and you want to access the options added for the plugin, you can access it in the constructor.
 The options are passed as a second parameter:

 ```ts
 class MyPaymentService extends AbstractPaymentService {